zinux76/RL-project-Taxi-v3/README.md

 1. Number of iterations required to converge to the optimal policy
 2. Optimal policy derived through reinforcement learning :
    - Choosing an action out of 6 possible actions for 500 states in this "Taxi-v3" environment
-3. Evaluation using random policy and optimal policy respectively :
+3. Evaluation using random policy and optimal policy in both algorithms respectively :
    - Number of successful episodes
    - Average number of penalties per episode
    - Average number of timesteps per episode